fedspendingtransparency/data-act-broker-backend/README.md

 The `initialize` script provides users with choices of the install process see the [Broker Install Guide](#install-guide) for more information.

 ##Handlers
 The `dataactbroker\handlers` folder contains the logic to handle requests that are dispatched from the `loginRoutes.py` or `fileRoutes.py` files.
 Routes defined in these files may include the `@permissions_check` tag to the route definition.
 This tag add a wrapper that checks if there exists a session for the current user and if the user is logged in.
-If user is not logged in to the system, a 401 will be returned for the route.
+If user is not logged in to the system, a 401 Error will be returned.
 This tag is defined in `dataactbroker/permissions.py`.
 Cookies are used to keep track of sessions for the end user.
 Only a uuid is stored in the cookie.

 `LoginHandler.py` contains the functions to check logins and to log users out.
 Currently `credentials.json` defines which users exist within the system.
 This file is automatically created in the installation process.

 `FileHandler.py` contains functions for managing user file interaction.
 It creates all of the the jobs that are part of the user submission and has query methods to get the status of a submission.
 In addition, this class creates downloadable links to error reports created by the DATA Act Validator.

 In addition to these helper objects, the following sub classes also exist within the directory: `UserHandler`, `JobHandler`, and `ErrorHandler`.
 These classes extend the database connection objects that are located in the Core Repository.
 Extra query methods exist in these classes that are used exclusively by the Broker API.

 #AWS Setup